open-and-sustainable/prismaid/docs/installation/r.md

 # Validate a configuration without executing it
 # config type is one of "review", "screening", or "zotero"
 ValidateConfig("review", toml_content)

+# Check a RevAIse review record against a reporting protocol (returns a JSON string)
+report <- CheckConformance(record_json, "prisma-2020")

+# Get a protocol's full requirement checklist, to plan a conforming review
+guidance <- ProtocolGuidance("prisma-2020")
 ```

+See [Protocol Conformance](../conformance) and [Protocol Guidance](../guidance) for what these do.

 <div id="wcb" class="carbonbadge"></div>